HermanToothrot10/qubic-capital-manual/docs/proposals/ipop.md

 ## Execution outcome

-If approved and sufficient funds are available according to fund allocation priority, the proposal is executed immediately at epoch end.
+If approved, the proposal is executed immediately at epoch end.

 QVAULT automatically bids in the IPO, maximizing the number of shares obtained.